TestSpin is a survey site that claims to reward you for answering surveys they provide.

 TestSpin is a legit survey site that rewards you for completing their surveys and joining their focus group.
 But it does have some issues.

-To help you make a decision on whether this is a survey site you should join or not, here’s a summary of its pros and cons.
+To help you make a final decision on whether this is a survey site you should join or not, let’s finish this review with a summary of its pros and cons.